-We’ll go over this more in later in the tutorials, but for now, let’s look at a few kinds of easels that will keep your paper at the right angle.
+We’ll go over this more in later tutorials, but for now, let’s look at a few kinds of easels that will keep your paper at the right angle for watercolors.

 1. The easy (and free!) easel

-All you really need is a 30 degree angle, just enough the water will flow down.
+All you really need is a 30-degree angle – just enough that the water will flow down.
 You can achieve this on a table by placing something under your mounting support.
-A roll of paper towels or a box will both work just fine, as long as it is stable and wont slide.
+A roll of paper towels or a box will both work just fine, as long as it feels stable and doesn’t slide.
 You can place some tacky drawer liner at the base to keep the board in place.
-This is quick, simple and costs nothing!
+This is quick, simple, and costs nothing!

 2. Table-top watercolor easels

-For a more versatility of angle you might consider buying an easel specifically for watercolor.
+For more versatility of angle, you might consider buying an easel specifically for watercolor.
 The best tabletop easels tilt from upright to flat, which allows you to paint at any angle that suits you.
 Some even have drawers attached for storage.
 You can browse a variety of tabletop easel options at Blick, from inexpensive to top-of-the-line.

 3. Portable stand-alone easels

-Before you purchase an easel, make sure to think about about where you’ll be painting.
-Will you be schlepping your easel with you?
-If you take classes or plan to set up outside you need to consider weight, size, how you will carry it, what it will rest on (ground or table) and how long it will take to get all of it set up each time you paint.
+Before you purchase an easel, make sure to think about where you’ll be painting.
+Will you be taking your easel with you?
+If you take classes or plan to set up outside, you need to consider weight, size, how you will carry it, what it will rest on (ground or table), and how long it will take to get all of it set up each time you paint.